 Tenure-track eligibility for a faculty member will be stated in a letter offering employment from the Provost/VPAA.
 An administrative faculty member who is appointed without academic rank or with a part-time rank is not on track for tenure.
-Part-time or adjunct faculty, temporary or visiting faculty, and lecturers or senior lecturers are not eligible for and do not accrue any credit toward tenure.
-Service as a temporary or visiting faculty member or as a lecturer or senior lecturer at KSU does not earn credit toward the probationary period if the individual is hired later into a regular permanent faculty status, unless granted in writing at the time of appointment.
+Part-time limited-term, adjunct faculty, temporary or visiting faculty, and lecturers or senior lecturers are not eligible for and do not accrue any credit toward tenure.
+Service as a part-time, limited term, temporary or visiting faculty member at KSU does not earn credit toward the probationary period if the individual is hired later into a regular permanent faculty status.
 However, BoR policy (8.3.8) does allow for credit toward tenure for a lecturer/senior lecturer.
-Probationary credit toward tenure should not be awarded for service in non-tenure-track positions, except for lecturers and senior lecturers.

 Academic deans and department chairs are appointed as tenure-track teaching faculty members.
 Tenure does not reside in an administrative position, however, and deans and chairs are subject to a similar tenure-track review process as all other tenure-track faculty.
 Once tenured as a faculty member, an individual does not lose tenured status as a function of changing positions, responsibilities, or departments at the University.